 In Transylvania County, seniors who rent their homes represent about 12% of the households over the age of 62 (Bowen Report 2014).
 Renters are at a higher risk of housing cost burdens due to lower incomes.
-The 0.8% vacancy rate for multi-family rentals shows a shortage of multi-family housing units in Transylvania County (Bowen Report, 2014).
+The national apartment vacancy rate was 4.7% in 2018.
+The 0.8% vacancy rate for multi-family rentals in Transylvania County shows a shortage of multi-family housing units (Bowen Report, 2014).
 With a lack of water and sewer service outside the City of Brevard or Town of Rosman, lower cost rental housing such as accessory dwelling units or tiny homes may be able to serve a portion of the rental population traditionally found in apartments or multi-family complexes.